-Construcciones El Cóndor S.A., recognizes in its accounting, in addition to its own assets, liabilities, income and expenses those derived from contractual agreements, presenting in its financial statements the participation that corresponds to the assets, liabilities, income, costs and joint expenses.
-The incorporation of the balance sheets of consortiums and joint ventures can be seen in the notes to the financial statements identified with ().
+Construcciones El Cóndor S.A., in addition to its own assets, liabilities, income, and expenses, recognizes in its accounting those item that arise from contractual agreements, showing in its financial statements the Company's share of the joint assets, liabilities, revenue, costs, and expenses.
+The inclusion of the balances for consortia and temporary unions can be seen in the notes to the financial statements identified with a ().

-2.3.25 New standards and interpretations for financial reports
+2.4.26 New standards and interpretations for financial reports

-2.3.25.1 New standards incorporated to the accounting framework accepted in Colombia - mandatory as of January 1, 2023
+2.4.26.1 New standards incorporated to the accounting framework accepted in Colombia - mandatory as of January 1, 2023